-We could raise our assessment of the university's stand-alone credit profile in the next two years if the provincial government relaxed its restrictions on tuition increases, while maintaining its supporting operating grants, resulting in a material increase in student-derived revenues.
+We could raise our assessment of UofT's stand-alone credit profile in the next two years if the provincial government relaxed its restrictions on tuition increases, while maintaining its supporting operating grants, resulting in a material increase in student-derived revenues and increased financial flexibility.
 However, we consider the possibility of this scenario resulting in a positive action to our issuer credit rating on UofT during our two-year outlook horizon unlikely, given our three-notch cap above the rating on the supporting government.